shi3z/TurboDiffusion-5090-webui/README.md

 ## Roadmap

-We’re actively working on the following features and improvements:
+We're actively working on the following features and improvements:

+- [ ] Organize and release training code
 - [ ] vLLM-Omni integration
 - [ ] Support for more video generation models
 - [ ] Support for autoregressive video generation models
+- [ ] More hardware-level operator optimizations

+We welcome community members to help maintain and extend TurboDiffusion.
+We appreciate your interest in contributing.
+Welcome to join the TurboDiffusion Team and contribute together!

 ## Citation